GZHU-DVL/DVL2021/README.md

 # DVL2021
 A UHD Video Dataset

-Please contact Prof. Wang at wangyg@gzhu.edu.cn for link and extraction code of dataset.
+Please get in touch with Dr. Xing at xfchuang@e.gzhu.edu.cn for the link and the extraction code of the dataset.